 Editor's Note (1/11/16): David Bowie, one of the most progressive songwriters of his generation, who sang about outer space and aliens, died on Sunday, January 10, two days after his 69th birthday and the release of his latest album, Blackstar .

-Recent experimental optical clocks are so precise that even a small change in elevation or velocity makes them register the passage of time differently
+Some experimental optical clocks are so precise that even a small change in elevation or velocity makes them register the passage of time differently

 A timely conversation with physicist Sean M. Carroll about how our one-way trip from the past to the future is entangled with entropy and the origin of the universe